ibm-cloud-docs/pattern-pvs-aix-resiliency/overview.md

 Always validate offerings are available in the regions you are deploying via [{{site.data.keyword.cloud_notm}} portal](https://cloud.ibm.com/login).{: note}

 Resiliency needs to be considered for both the infrastructure and application levels.
-This pattern does not address application or database specific designs.
+This pattern does not address application or database level high availability design.
 Consider latency between environments before deciding on a replication method.
 Consider options for synchronous and asynchronous replication when designing database replication to meet the requirements.{: note}